MessageSave Frequently Asked Questions (FAQ)¶

 Does MessageSave save attachments along with the messages?¶

-Yes, by default, the entire message, including all attachments are saved in the msg file.
+Yes, by default, when using MSG format, the entire message, including all attachments are saved in the msg file.

 How do I quickly see which MSG files have attachments?¶